 Over the year staff took part in a number of fundraising activities including a 24 mile swim in 24 hours.
 Working with a Didsbury film group, a promotional video was created to help raise awareness of the centre, and SAS Daniels donated £250 to the community film group for new equipment to help make the film.

-Jean Walker, Head of CSR and Partner at SAS Daniels said, “We are committed to supporting our local community and charity work is an essential part of this.
+Head of CSR at SAS Daniels said, “We are committed to supporting our local community and charity work is an essential part of this.
 I’m delighted that we have chosen Visyon as our charity of the year as mental health issues impact so many young lives.
 As our charity of the year, we will do all we can to support the charity, helping it to continue the great work it already does with so many young people across the region.”